jellyfin/jellyfin.org/docs/general/clients/Jellyfin-for-Android.md

 ## Multiple Jellyfin Servers support

-The android application has the ability to store multiple server credentials and facilitate switchting between them.
+The Android application has the ability to store multiple server credentials and facilitate switching between them.
 To add other servers, access the top left menu and select Select Server.
 You can now enter a new server URL and login, check the Remember me box.
-Now when entering the Select server section, press on choose server and see all loged in servers avaiable to choose from.
-Only one server can be used at one time.
+Now when entering the Select server section, press on choose server and see all logged in servers available to choose from.
+Only one server can be used at a time.

 ## Client Settings